Our history, mandate, structure and values?

 Open door policy for addressing concerns?

-Every concern will be addressed by either Matthew or Michael in a professional and open-minded manner.
+Every concern will be addressed by Michael in a professional and open-minded manner.
 MC Academy of Tennis is proud of its accomplishments and business ethics and will promptly respond to any issue.

 Are parents welcome to stay and watch the programs?